What is the difference between Aliexpress and Alibaba

 Assortment of goods

 On Alibaba, you will find products from different parts of the world.
 At the same time, AliExpress is more focused on selling products from manufacturers in China.
 Both online marketplaces offer a wide range of products, from small items (such as key chains, notepads, tassels) to large-scale machinery, car parts and manufacturing equipment.
-While the range may be similar in some cases, the suppliers and prices will not always be identical.
+While the range may be similar in some cases, the difference in suppliers and prices will not always be identical.

 Volume of trade (wholesale, retail)

 On Alibaba, sellers often set a minimum order quantity (MOQ), making the platform preferable for wholesale purchases.
+This is a key difference in catering to wholesale buyers.

 On AliExpress, buyers can even order a single item, making the platform ideal for retail purchases.
 It is also possible to purchase a single item on Alibaba, but the price will usually be higher compared to a bulk purchase.
 And there will be an impressive shipping cost to add to that.